By Courage California

 Depending on where you live, you may have one of the below State Senate races on your ballot.

 Kipp Mueller is from Sacramento and moved to Santa Clarita, CA, in 2019.
 According to campaign materials, he is running for State Senate to represent the needs of the working and middle class families over special interests.

-Mueller is a workers’ rights and immigration attorney, which he does to represent workers’ rights and unions in legal disputes with large corporations.
-As a workers’ rights and immigration attorney, Mueller has successfully represented union workers who have experienced fatal work accidents, and worked as a pro-bono asylum attorney at ICE detention center in Adelanto.
+Mueller is a workers’ rights and immigration attorney, representing workers and unions in legal disputes with large corporations.
+As a workers’ rights and immigration attorney, Mueller has successfully represented union workers who have experienced fatal work accidents, and worked as a pro-bono asylum attorney at an ICE detention center in Adelanto.

 Mueller is running against Warren Heaton, Jr. (D), Dana LaMon (D), Steve Hill (D), and incumbent Scott Wilk (R).
-According to recent election results, it's rare that Democrats wins this seat.
-Mueller stands out as the best progressive choice because of his track record of defending workers’ rights and his commitment to defend our values and fight for a better future.
+According to recent election results, this is a tough race for Democrats.
+Mueller is the best progressive choice because of his track record of defending workers’ rights, his commitment to defend our values, and to fight for a better future.

 According to our analysis, Mueller is the strongest choice for progressive leadership in office.

 Abigail Medina currently resides in San Bernardino County.
 According to campaign materials, she is running for State Senate to improve educational opportunities for her district and to be a voice for historically marginalized communities.